-At first, it seems a little odd - you narrow down the list of hot tubs you’re interested in, then go to the dealer, slip into your swimsuit and climb into a hot tub, right there on the showroom floor.
+At first, it seems a little odd - you narrow down the list of hot tubs you are interested in, then go to the dealer, slip into your swimsuit and climb into a hot tub, right there on the showroom floor.

 If your dealer offers a test soak, take advantage of it.
-It's a great way to understand what you're buying and to compare models you're considering.
+It is a great way to understand what you are buying and to compare models you're considering.

-Of course, there are many factors to consider when learning about hot tub options, including brand reputation, quality, energy efficiency, customer service, warranty and projected daily operating costs.
+Of course, there are many factors to consider when learning about hot tub options, including brand reputation, hot tub quality, energy efficiency, customer service, warranty and projected daily hot tub operating costs.
 However, some impressions are best realized through experience.

 Sure, enjoy the sensation and see how it feels to relax deeply.
-But you’re here to learn far more than that.
+But you are here to learn far more than that.

-- Are the controls within easy reach and easy to adjust?
-Test any features the model has or any optional features you’re considering.
+Test any features the model has or any optional features you are considering.

-- Test more than one spa!
-Every spa will probably feel great at first, but there are huge differences that you won't notice until you experience a spa in action and then compare.
+Every hot tub will probably feel great at first, but there are huge differences that you won't notice until you experience a hot tub in action and then compare.
 If possible, test your options on the same day so that the experience and memory are fresh.

-- Don’t be seduced by appearance.
-Just because a spa has dozens and dozens of shiny jets doesn’t mean it will perform well.
-If it doesn't have a powerful enough motor to deliver a deep massage, you’ll eventually be disappointed.
-Remember, you can always get a gentle massage from powerful jets.
-But you’ll never get a powerful massage from underperforming motors.
+Just because a hot tub has dozens and dozens of shiny jets does not mean it will perform well.
+If it doesn't have a powerful enough motor to deliver a deep jet massage, you will eventually be disappointed.
+Remember, you can always get a gentle massage from powerful hot tub jets.
+But you will never get a powerful massage from underperforming jet motors.

-Caldera Spas dealers nationwide will help you at every stage of the shopping and preparation process.
-To find a Caldera Spas hot tub dealer visit http://www.calderaspas.com/shopping-tools/find-dealer.
+Caldera® Spas dealers nationwide will help you at every stage of the shopping and preparation process.
+Use our hot tub dealer locator to find a Caldera Spas hot tub dealer.
 Once you've found one near you, don't forget the test soak.

 What Do You Think?